 As I mentioned above, only a few Reykjavik hotels include parking in their rate.
 Additionally, many (not all) Iceland hotels include a very substantial breakfast.
 This becomes especially important outside cities where dining options may be severely limited.

 Also, remember how we said that most visitors arrive long before daylight?
 In the early hours, it’s not uncommon to see guests dozing off in hotel lobbies.

-Travel Trick – Try asking for early check-in when you arrive, we found success getting into our Hotel Borg room for an additional fee (about $ 50 USD.)
+Travel Trick – Try asking for early check-in when you arrive, we found success getting into our Hotel Borg room as early as 5 a.m. for an additional fee (about $ 50 USD.)